 If you’ve ever cut out an image from a book page or cut around part of a greeting card, then you’ve probably done “fussy cutting”.
 A “fussy cut” is just the fruits of your labour – so the pretty flower you cut out for example.

 But for it to be considered a fussy cut, you must cut directly around the item without leaving a border.
 Otherwise, you’ll have done kiss cutting instead.
 Hopefully that’s not too confusing!

 Short on time?
 You can buy fussy cuts and kiss cuts ready-made from various Etsy shops.

-Journal cards or journaling cards are cards that you create, which can be written on.
+Journal cards are cards that you create, which can be written on.
 You can make them out of absolutely anything – from greeting cards and ephemera to playing cards and junk mail – and everything in between.

 Shown below are a couple of different types of journal cards I’ve made.
 The floral ones have scraps of vintage paper on the back with a torn look, while the one on the right has a flip up card attached to it that can also be journaled on:

 Journaling spots are another place for you to write on, in, or under.
 There might be a bit of blank space on a colourful page.

 You might even “hide” a journaling spot underneath something that flips out, up or down like these little spaces I created that also double up as pockets for little tags or ephemera:

 I just had to include this one!
 “Junk” is open to interpretation, but I see it as anything that people usually throw away.